 Download the minutes from the Commonwealth Fisheries Marine Mammal Working Group Meeting 1 – November 2016 (PDF, 356)

-The first meeting of the Working Group will be held in February 2018.
+The next meeting of the Working Group will be likely be held in the second half of 2018.

 Terms of reference

 Members have been appointed until 30 June 2018.

 Mr Gerry Geen (Industry member)

 Dr Julian Pepperell (Recreational / charter fishing scientific member)

 Mr Tony Harman (Department of Agriculture and Water Resources)

 Dr Mike Double (Department of Environment)